 Perhaps no county in West Virginia is as isolated as Webster County.
-Entirely mountainous, no expressway or U.S. highway ventures into it, and many densely forested sections haven’t been explored in years, except when visited by an enterprising logger or hunter.
+Entirely mountainous, no expressway or U.S. highway ventures into it, and many densely forested sections haven’t been explored in years, except by enterprising loggers and hunters.

-Only three percent of its 356,000 acres are in farmland, a remarkably small amount, while almost the whole of the remainder is forested.
+Only three percent of its 356,000 acres are in farmland—a remarkably small amount—and almost the whole of the remainder is forested.
 Its population is estimated at just more than 9,000, which ranks it among the least populated counties for its size in West Virginia.

 Webster is also known for the fiery, independent constitution of its populace, a large part of which has, since shortly after the Civil War, been employed in logging, which ranks as the world’s second-most-dangerous profession, just behind deep-sea fishing.
 Surely such independence is linked, at least in part, to a long association with that brutal profession.